Why Dry Eye Affects More Women Than Men

 - Wear protective eyewear such as sunglasses when outdoors in order to block wind and debris from irritating the eye.

 If you have any of the mentioned dry eye symptoms, call Bright Eyes Family Eye Care Dry Eye Center today and schedule an appointment with Dr. Tracy Phillips.
-The optometrist will recommend the most up-to-date dry eye treatments for your eyes and condition.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, Mississippi and surrounding communities.
+The optometrist will recommend the most up-to-date dry eye treatments for your eyes and condition.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, MS and surrounding communities.